umdsais/puppet-nagios/README.md

 This module is quite opinionated about how Nagios should be set up.
 I've made it as configurable as I can without deviating from the model that I believe is best, which has been extensively tested in our local environment before publishing.

-This module makes heavy use of exported resources to configure Nagios.
-You **must** have a working Puppet environment with exported resources before using this module.
+This module makes heavy use of [Puppet exported resources](https://docs.puppet.com/puppet/4.10/lang_exported.html) to configure Nagios.
+You **must** have a working Puppet and PuppetDB environment with exported resources before using this module.

-**Warning**: This module uses `puppetlabs/apache` to configure the web frontend.
+**Warning**: This module uses [`puppetlabs/apache`](https://forge.puppet.com/puppetlabs/apache) to configure the web frontend.
 Be aware that `puppetlabs/apache` will **purge** all other Apache config that is not managed with `puppetlabs/apache`.
 This Nagios module with play nicely with other web sites configured with `apache::vhost` but it will break anything else.

 ### Nagios